alessiospuriomancini/cosmopower/README.md

         cd cosmopower
         pip install .

-    To test the installation you can use
+    To test the installation, you can use

         pytest